chadrem/tribe/README.md

 If it does, this second exception will be ignored.
 Thus it is best to limit the use of ````on_exception```` to logging exceptions in a common base class.

-## Benchmarks

-Please see the [performance] (https://github.com/chadrem/tribe/wiki/Performance "performance") wiki page for more information.

 ## Blocking code